Governing Together: Toward Infrastructure for Community-Run Social Media: Empirical Setting

 Two prominent examples illustrate this dynamic.
 In 2019, the alt-right platform Gab forked Mastodon’s open-source code and attempted to join the Fediverse, prompting mass defederation by progressive and queer-friendly communities \citep{zulli_rethinkingsocial_2020,robertson_howbiggest_2019}.
 In 2023, the announcement that Meta’s Threads would federate with ActivityPub led to the formation of the Anti-Meta Fedipact, a pledge circulated among server admins committing to block any Meta-owned servers that might appear on the Fediverse \citep{theophilos_closingdoor_2024}.

-The Fediverse presents an ideal setting to study inter-community governance for two main reasons.
+While inter-community governance is relevant for any context with multiple communities, the Fediverse presents an ideal setting to explore the concept for two main reasons.
 First, communities are the main level of decision-making in this context.
 Although the software a community uses (e.g., Mastodon) can constrain it, communities are largely autonomous in that no central entity prescribes norms or practices to them and they can choose the suite of technologies they rely on.
 Thus, no centralized entity might step in to address frictions for communities.
 Second, because users across communities frequently interact, governance frictions regularly become apparent around incidents such as norm and privacy violations \citep{hwang_trustfriction_2025}.
-Although the protocol provides one sanctioning mechanism -- defederation --- it provides no mechanisms for communities to proactively identify frictions, resolve disputes, or coordinate actions.
+Although the protocol provides one sanctioning mechanism --- defederation --- it provides no mechanisms for communities to proactively identify frictions, resolve disputes, or coordinate actions.
 Both of these make the importance of designing for inter-community governance particularly critical in this context.